ALL GRANT APPLICATIONS IN 2018 ARE BY INVITATION ONLY

 The Trust also requires that the organisation is a registered Charity with the ACNC (exceptions – Hospitals).

 If your organisation meets the above eligibility requirements then please continue to read the following document and proceed to download an application form (section 8).

 In order for the Trustees to review the financial position of your organisation please include in your application the latest set of audited financial accounts.
 If your organisation is not audited then please provide a copy of its latest year end accounts.

 The Trust will not consider applications for funding in the following areas:

 Multiple applications from the same organisation

 Organisations that are directly managed by Governments

-The Trust accepts applications only during the months of March and April each year.
-Applications must be lodged no later than 30 April.
+The Trust accepts applications only during the month of March each year.
+Applications must be lodged no later than 31 March.